HydrolienF/Kokcinelo/README.md

 Ladybugs can instant eat aphid while ants need to bite or shoot acid severals times a ladybug to get ride of it.

 # Dev
-Game is done with Java using GUI library libgdx.
+Game is done with Java using GUI library [libgdx](https://github.com/libgdx/libgdx).

+To compile & run game, launch in command line ```./gradlew desktop:run``` You need Java 17 to run game.

 # Team